Bhargs24/Wisme-Dev2/RESEARCH_DEMO_APP/demo_app_documentation/09_ACADEMIC_RESEARCH_PAPERS.md

 - **Career Value**: Research publication for CV/graduate applications

 This dual-paper approach leverages your demo app research to create high-impact academic contributions while fulfilling your college coursework requirements with IEEE conference-level quality.

+---

+## 🛠️ Update: Journey Scope Change
+- Academic research now covers only 4 journeys: DSA, OS, DBMS, and Personal Finance.
+- Remove all references to Computer Networks, Marketing, and Productivity.
+- Update all totals and research focus accordingly.

+---